 Since Li+ cells exhibit charge efficiencies near unity, the charge delivered to a Li+ cell from a known empty point to a known full point is a dependable measure of the cell capacity.
-A continuous charge from empty to full results in a "learn cycle".
-First, the Active Empty point must be detected.
-The Learn Flag (LEARNF) is set at this point.
-Then, once charging starts, the charge must continue uninterrupted until the battery is charged to full.
-Upon detecting full, LEARNF is cleared, the Charge to Full (CHGTF) flag is set and the Age Scalar (AS) is adjusted according to the learned capacity of the cell stack.
+A continuous charge from empty to full results in a "learn cycle."
+First, the active empty point must be detected.
+The learn flag (LEARNF) is set at this point.
+Second, once charging starts, the charge must continue uninterrupted until the battery is charged to full.
+Upon detecting full, LEARNF is cleared, the chargeto-full (CHGTF) flag is set, and the age scalar (AS) is adjusted according to the learned capacity of the cell.